chaudhariniraj/NJ-customer-chatbot-solution-accelerator/README.md

 ## Solution overview

-Leverages Microsoft Foundry's Agent Framework, Foundry IQ, and Azure Cosmos DB to create an intelligent customer chatbot with specialized agents for product lookup and knowledge management.
-The solution features a modern React-based e-commerce frontend with integrated chat interface, enabling customers to browse products, get personalized recommendations, and receive support through natural language conversations.
-An orchestrator agent intelligently routes queries to specialized agents (Product Lookup and Policy/Knowledge), which use hybrid search across product catalogs and policy documents to ensure accurate, contextual answers.
+Leverages Microsoft Foundry's Agent Framework, Foundry IQ, and Azure Cosmos DB to create an intelligent customer chatbot with specialized agents for catalog lookup and knowledge management.
+Deploy one industry scenario per environment—**ecommerce**, **healthcare**, or **banking**.
+Each deployment includes a scenario host UI for browsing catalog content and an embedded chat widget (text and voice) that uses an orchestrator agent to route queries to specialized agents.
+Those agents use hybrid search across catalog and policy documents to return accurate, contextual answers.

 ### Solution architecture